 As technology provides greater resources for research as well as sharing materials and information the Grand Prairie Genealogical Society through continued cooperation with members, the library, the community, and ever increasing resources, we look forward to expanding services and interest of genealogical and historical research.
 But an expanded service means expanding membership and our knowledge base.
 Many now focus on how they can use their computers to enhance their research.
 It also proposes new challenges for resources and equipment and training.
-Our resent Demonstrations and “Hands-On” tutorials have enabled members to try new avenues for research, publication and storage of their materials.
+Our recent Demonstrations and “Hands-On” tutorials have enabled members to try new avenues for research, publication and storage of their materials.

 It is important that we always be vigilant in changing with the times.
 GPGS did a major revision and update on the Society’s Constitution and By-Laws in 2006.
 One of the major changes was in the structuring of the Executive Board.
 Officers of the Society are elected by the full membership.
 Additional positions for standing committee chairmen and temporary committees can be appointed by the President.
 Another important change was the addition of Lifetime Memberships.
 Three of the first honored were Organizing Members, Mary Sinclair and Billie Klug and Charter Member, Peggy Norcross.
 We thank them for their years of dedication.
 Ruth Goodman and Kathy Ritterhouse have also been honored for their dedication to the society, the library and the community.

 After restructuring the Officer and Director positions and implementing monthly Board meetings, the society began to be more active and grow.
 Awards for the newsletter and website were pursued and awarded by the Texas State Genealogical Society.
 We also received a grant that has afforded us the opportunity to survey the Grand Prairie cemeteries for the first time in over 20 years.
 The results of those efforts are published on the website.

 PRESIDENTS (Past & Present)